coin-or/pulp/README.md

 The easiest way to install pulp is via [PyPi](https://pypi.python.org/pypi/PuLP)

-If pip is available on your system
+If pip is available on your system:

-     $pip install pulp
+     $ pip install pulp

-Otherwise follow the download instructions on the PyPi page On Linux and OSX systems the tests must be run to make the default solver executable.
+Otherwise follow the download instructions on the PyPi page.
+On Linux and OSX systems the tests must be run to make the default solver executable.

-     $sudo pulptest
+     $ sudo pulptest

 ## Examples